 With the exception of much challenge, few adventures compare to this one.
 It's likely you'll go home with a smile on your face.
 I must have been lucky.
-There wasn't another sole in the canyon.
+There wasn't another soul in the canyon.
 The weather was perfect and so was the water.

 There is no official trailhead.
 Just a ramada, a flipped over restroom and a sign telling you everything you can't do marks the start of this trail.
 I used "Canyoneering Arizona" to find this trail.
 The book says it's seven miles down the river road to Cibecue Creek.
 This is incorrect, it's only four.
 As there isn't any signage it was a little confusing.
 So just remember.
 When a creek crosses the road coming out of a side canyon after four miles that's the right area.
 Also, more importantly the book mentions "swimming hole".
 Swimming is prohibited in all Reservation waters, according to the sign and special use permit.